OISF/suricata/doc/userguide/output/lua-output.rst

 For lua output scripts suricata offers a wide range of lua functions.
 They all return information on specific engine internals and aspects of the network traffic.
 They are described in the following sections, grouped by the event/traffic type.
-But let's start with a example explaining the four hook functions, and how to make suricata load a lua output script.
+But let's start with an example explaining the four hook functions, and how to make suricata load a lua output script.

 Script structure